MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ### Configure the CLI parameters

 The following steps aren't required if you're running commands in Azure Cloud Shell.
-If you're running the CLI locally, follow these steps sign in to Azure and to set your current subscription:
+If you're running the CLI locally, do the following:

-Follow these steps to configure the CLI parameters:

 1. Install extension to use the latest Kusto CLI version: